Ghazarahogh

 Ghazarahogh (Ղազարահող; Gazarahox) is a village located in the Kalbajar District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include a medieval village, church, chapel and cemetery.

 Economy and culture

 The population is mainly engaged in agriculture, animal husbandry, and mining.
 The village is part of the community of Poghosagomer.

 Demographics

 The village had 75 inhabitants in 2005, and 74 inhabitants in 2015.